flou-ainan/links2go/README.md

 The text `1234` when turned into a bytes array become `[49,50,51,52]` and when ziped it will turn into another bytes array as seen before.
 But for this example we will assume that `[245,50,151,0]`is the ziped result. as explained before, each item is a byte that is a 0 to 255 value.

-We could use only numbers to represent bytes on strings like this.
-Removing all the commas and square brackets and fixing the pading size of the numbers.
+We could use only decimal numbers to represent bytes on strings like this.
+Removing all the commas and square brackets and fixing the number of digits of the values.
 In this way we can now that at every 3 character we have a byte.
 Example:

 ```
 [245,50,151,0] -> 245050151000